REVV (REVV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 REVV Historical Price

-According to the latest data gathered on REVV live price page, the current price of REVV is 0.00124949USD.
-The circulating supply of REVV(REVV) is 1.11B REVV , giving it a market capitalization of $1.39M.
+According to the latest data gathered on REVV live price page, the current price of REVV is 0.00123985USD.
+The circulating supply of REVV(REVV) is 1.11B REVV , giving it a market capitalization of $1.40M.

 The REVV Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REVV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.